johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 let greeter: Greeter = Greeter(transport: someTransport)
 let greeter2: Greeter = try Greeter(resolve: address, transport: someTransport)

-greeter.whenLocal { greeterWasLocal in
+await greeter.whenLocal { greeterWasLocal in
   greeterWasLocal.tell("It is local, after all!")
 }

-let location = greeter.whenLocal { _ in
+let location = await greeter.whenLocal { _ in
   "was local"
 } else {
   "was remote, after all!"
 }

-assert(greeter == greeter2)
-assert(greeter === greeter2)
 ```

-This allows us to keep using the actor as isolation and "linearization" island, keep the distributed protocol implementations simple and not suffer from accidental complexity.
+This allows us to keep using the actor as isolation and "linearization" island, keep the distributed protocol implementations simple and not suffer from accidental complexity of splitting "local" "and local but also remote" pieces into separate actors.

-This API should be seen as somewhat of a "backdoor", and APIs should not abuse it without need, however we acknowlage these situations happen in the real world, and would like to offer a clean solution.

 > For comparison, when this situation happens with other runtimes such as Akka the way around it is to throw exceptions when "not intended for remoting" messages are sent.
 It is possible to determine if an actor is local or remote in such runtimes, and it is used in some low-level orchestration and internal load balancing implementations, e.g. selecting 1/2 of local actors, and moving balancing them off to another node in the cluster etc.